Social mobility: Influence of intelligence and education

 Family income is one of the most important factors in determining the mental ability (intelligence) of their children.
 With such bad education that urban schools are offering, parents of high income are moving out of these areas to give their children a better opportunity to succeed.
-As urban school systems worsen, high income families move to rich suburbs because that is where they feel better education is; if they do stay in the city, they put their children to private schools.
+As urban school systems worsen, high income families move to rich suburbs because that is where they feel better education is; if they do stay in the city, they often enroll their children in private schools.
 Low income families do not have a choice but to settle for the bad education because they cannot afford to relocate to rich suburbs.
 The more money and time parents invest in their child plays a huge role in determining their success in school.
 Research has shown that higher mobility levels are perceived for locations where there are better schools.